Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 ## Test the effect of training and testing data updates

-The changes to `training/related-text.txt` represent changes you'll make to your training data to adapt your Custom Speech model to your needs.
-Before a pull request is created, the changes should be tested against data in the `testing` folder to confirm that they will improve a model's recognition.
+After you have made updates to training data for a Custom Speech model, you can test the effect on your model by using Speech Studio before you raise a pull request.
 The WER from the tests can gauge a model's recognition accuracy.
 If the WER improves, the updates can be submitted in a pull request.

-To do that testing, use your development Speech project.

 >**Note**: In this walk through, you will submit your changes as a PR regardless of the WER to illustrate making a change to the training and testing data.

-Use your development Speech Project to test the effect of your changes:
+To do that testing, use your development Speech project:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
 1. Open your development Speech project from [Test the baseline model](2-test-the-baseline-model#Test-training-data-effect).